UbiquityDotNET/Llvm.NET/docfx/extensions/index.md

   package.
 * StringNormalizer extensions to support converting line endings of strings for interoperability.
-* A custom ValidatedNotNullAttribute to allow compiler to assume a parameter value is validated as not null.
 * Fluent style parameter value validation extensions.
     - These are useful when passing parameters to a function that produces a result that is fed to the base constructor.
 These are also useful in body